abhi15sep/trainman/README.md

 Type: `String`
 Required: yes

-Note: If it's available, Trainman will use `process.env[ 'NODE_ENV' ]` instead of the provided value.
+Note: If it's available, Trainman will use `process.env.NODE_ENV` instead of the provided value.

 ##### `projectConfig`